MSderDev/tongo-legal/terms.md

 ## 11. Governing Law

 These terms are governed by the laws of Germany.
-Any disputes shall be resolved in the courts of Aachen, Germany.
+Any disputes shall be resolved in the courts of Alsdorf, Germany.

 ## 12. Contact